ArmaAchilles/Hephaestus/README.md

 ## Features
 - Supports custom key versions by launching with the first parameter, e.g. 0.1.0.
+- Fully self contained and portable application that does not require any installation inorder to run.
 - Closes Arma 3 and awaits full closure before starting the building of the addon folders (if configured).
 - Supports launching with no key to not sign the addon.
-- Builds addons in parallel to short down building times.
+- Builds addons in parallel to shorten build times.
-- After completion of building, auto-launches Arma 3 (configurable).
+- After completion of building, auto-launches Arma 3 with support for passing parameters (configurable).
 - Checks SHA1 checksums of all code folders and builds only if at least one of them is modified
 - Stores all temporary files into a one tidy folder in temp (for quick and easy removal of cached files).
 - Builds PBOs, what did you expect?